 CONCERT REPERTOIRE HIGHLIGHTS

-Henri Dutilleux - Sonate Pour Piano (1948)
+Henri Dutilleux - Sonate pour Piano (1948)

 “My goal as a contemporary musical artist is to cultivate a desire for meaningful musical experiences that, while not always ‘pretty’, do always reflect the threads of our common humanity.”